The official Government Right to Buy website

 You can find more details about Right to Acquire here and you can discuss whether you are eligible for this scheme with your landlord.

-The housing associations that took part in the pilot and the Local Authority areas are listed in the table below:
+The housing associations that took part in the initial pilot and the Local Authority areas are listed in the table below:

 |Housing association||Local authority areas|